maclover7/committer-tools-rb/README.md

 - What this does not automates:
   - pushing the actual commit

-Try it out by using:
+Make sure you have a PR ID ready; as an example, the ID for `https://github.com/nodejs/node#14998` would be `nodejs/node#14998`.

+Once you have a PR ready to land, you can then land it by running:

 ```
-GH_TOKEN=mytoken123 committer-tools land
+committer-tools land
 ```

 ### License